 Finally was able to check out the burns by Darby.
 The burn I checked out was created as a result of the 2011 Saddle Complex Burn.

 I have never seen so many mushroom pickers in one place in my life!
 They were everywhere scouring the hills for the elusive black morel.
 The whole scene was surreal with migrant pickers and locals camping in the same area and hunting for the same prize!
+Best way to make sure of your safety is to buy rifle scopes

 The burn areas were dark, ominous, stinky and dirty.
 You could tell a destructive force had blown through causing death and mayhem.
 In some of the harder burned areas you could almost feel the force that had pushed through.
 It was eerie and beautiful at the same time as a rebirth had started.
 You could almost picture the fire as it ripped through and consumed everything in its path.
 The draws had chimney ed and everything in them was ashes that had flowed like rivers!